Cultural responses to wrongdoing and righteousness

 People in cultures in which honor/shame responses are prominent feel strongly responsible for the corporate well-being of their group.
 Interconnectedness and solidarity are core values.
 An individual's actions are seen as bringing honor or shame on those connected to that person as well as on the person actually doing wrong or acting righteously.
 Such cultures abound in Asia.

 On the other hand, guilt/innocence cultures tend to be individualistic and emphasize regulating behavior by rules.
-An individual who behaves badly is labeled "guilty" while an individual who does what is right is "innocent."
+An individual who behaves badly is labeled "guilty" while an individual who does what is right is considered "innocent."
 Many cultures in the West, including the USA, are predominantly guilt/innocence cultures.

 In terms of fear/power responses, they predominate in tribal and animistic cultures, where there is a pervasive fear of evil spirits.
 All of life is thus seen as an ongoing spiritual battle.
 People in those cultures pursue spiritual power through rituals.
 Many of the fear/power cultures are on the African continent.

 That doesn't mean that (1) only people in honor/shame cultures feel shame while (2) those in guilt/innocence cultures are the only ones who feel guilt with (3) fear being encountered only in fear/power cultures.
 No culture is limited to just one of those pairs.
 All six elements -- shame, guilt, fear, power, honor, and innocence -- interplay and overlap in the people of every culture.
-Each cultural worldview is a unique blend in which one of the pairs dominates.
+Each cultural worldview is a unique blend of the various responses in which one of the pairs dominates.

 Canadian pastor Tim Challies has summed up well how Scripture speaks to all three types of cultural worldviews: